MicrochipTech/PIC32MZW1_Workshop/07_projects/README.md

 ### Try it

 1. Clone/download the repo
+1. Extract the file `adchs_polled_with_filtering.zip` located in `PIC32MZW1_Workshop/07_projects/resources/software/`
-2. Open the project located in `PIC32MZW1_Workshop/07_projects/resources/software/adchs_polled_with_filtering` with MPLAB X IDE
+1. Open the project with MPLAB X IDE
-3. Build and program the code
+1. Build and program the code
-4. Connect a 3.3V battery to AN9 channel
+1. Connect a 3.3V battery to AN9 channel
-5. Observe the result on the console
+1. Observe the result on the console

 ```bash
 ADC Count = 0xfff, ADC Input Voltage = 3.231248 V